SmartBoy84/rbg-wonderland/README.md

 - Suggestions bar (Movies only)
 - Direct magnet links

+## Issues
+Search may not yield resuslt on the first query (pressing the submit button)

 ## Acknowledgments
 Thanks to RarBG for creating TorrentAPI and documenting it!